golam-m-hossain/anubadok/README.md

 Anubadok is an open-source English to Bengali machine translator that uses Penn Treebank annotation system for natural language processing.

-**This GitHub version is a python port of the original Perl version of Anubadok written during 2005-2008**
+**This GitHub version is a python port of Anubadok's original Perl version written during 2005-2008**

 ## Motivations
 The project began with the idea of making manual translation of PO files (Portable Object files)